 Yvan Bourgnon sailed around the world with his parents when he was 8.
 In 2013, when he sailed solo around the world he realized that all the oceans he knew when he was a child were now polluted.
 He wanted to take action and launched the Manta project.

 We would be very pleased to just launch one boat, as soon as we can, hoping that nations all over the world will follow through.
 The Manta will therefore be the Ambassador boat to demonstrate its efficiency in the waters of many countries.
 We hope that these demonstrations will convince other actors (governments, fishing organizations, tourism boards and more) and that they will follow through by purchasing other Manta boats.
-The objective we set for ourselves is to reach a flotilla of 50 boats by 2050!

 It’s difficult to estimate because it depends on our capability to stop dumping waste in the oceans.
 Based on the present amount of waste, we estimate that several hundreds of boats would have to operate all year long.
 The SeaCleaners doesn’t only act on the water but also organizes preventive actions (awareness building campaigns, educational programmes, development of local circular economies by promoting plastic waste recovery solutions) in other to address the source of the problem and to reduce the amount of plastic waste in the oceans.